Audran-wol/SQL-Final-Project/README.md

 - [Database Diagram](https://www.drawsql.app/[Your Database Diagram Link])
 - [Data Source](https://www.yourdatasourcelink.com)

-Feel free to explore the project and run the SQL queries to gain valuable insights into supermarket data!
+Feel free to explore the project, run the SQL queries, and check out the ERD to gain valuable insights into supermarket data!